mpgossage/RollABall-DI/README.md

 Allthough roll-a-ball is beginner level, the stuff I will be covering is intermediate advanced level.
 It aimed at experience programmers who understand how messed up large projects can get much too easily.

+## License
+This code is MIT license (do with it what you feel like).
+The original Unity game was not particually licensed.
+Zenject itself is licensed under the MIT license, but I have not included it in this repo (why bother copying it?) so you will need to install that yourself.

 ## What is Dependency Injection
 This 5 minute video gives a good summary, even though they talk php. https://www.youtube.com/watch?v=IKD2-MAkXyQ&t=212s I'm not going to repeat what it says, there is no point.